-Following construction, less subsurface contamination would remain to the extent that construction necessitated removal of identified contaminated material.
+Following construction, less subsurface contamination would remain to the extent that construction necessitated removal of identified contaminated materials.
 Any remaining subsurface contamination would not present a potential for exposure, unless additional subsurface disturbance were to be required.
 However, given that some could remain (especially in portions of the study areas which were not disturbed by construction), during utility repairs or other activities necessitating subsurface construction, existing NYSTA/NYSDOT procedures would continue to be followed.
 If appropriate, following construction a set of institutional and/or engineering controls would be applied (e.g. requiring areas to remain paved or requiring implementation of specific health and safety measures at certain locations).
+Similar to the No Build Alternative, the chlorinated VOC groundwater detections should be reviewed with NYSDEC to determine if additional off-site investigation or remediation is required (by NYSTA or others).
+Should continued use of the NYSTA maintenance facility and state police barracks in Westchester County be intended during the bridge replacement project, a vapor intrusion investigation may be required by NYSDEC to evaluate potential effects of chlorinated VOCs detected in groundwater on the indoor air quality of the site buildings located in the Westchester study area, as well as to determine if mitigation is required for the proposed replacement buildings in this area.